skip to content

 Carter, J. Kameron (2008) Race: A Theological Account

-Soulen, R. Kendall (1996) The God of Israel and Christian theology
+Soulen, R. Kendall (1996) The God of Israel and Christian Theology

 Kalmar, Ivan.
 (2012) Early Orientalism: Imagined Islam and the Notion of Sublime Power.
 London: Routledge.